 A round, often oval, carved piece which is embedded in jewelry and other decorative items.
 Cameos are most often a raised carving whose color contrasts with its background.
 These carvings are made from shells, lava, and semi-precious stones.
 A person’s face, a Greek or Roman god, or a scene from nature, are common themes in cameos.
 Cameos date back to ancient Greece, but became extremely popular in the 19th century’s Victorian period.

 Carats (Ct) and Karats (Kt):

 A unit of measure of the purity of gold.
 The word carat is also used to measure the weight of a gemstone.
-Carat, with a “C” is typically used in England while Karat, with a “K” is typically used in the US and Italy.
+When referring to gold, Carat, with a “C” is typically used in England while Karat, with a “K” is typically used in the US and Italy.
 Purity can also be expressed as a three digit number (parts per one thousand).
 For example, “375” represents 9 ct gold.
 See the entry under “Gold” for more information.

 During the 18th and early part of the 19th century, women often had a chain that hung from their waist.
 A variety of useful items were often attached to the end of the chain(s).
 Items included: glasses, scissors, keys, a vinaigrette, a perfume flask, watch, etc. A Chatelaine could be fabricated from the most basic of metals or from sterling silver or solid gold set with jewels.
 It depended upon the status and wealth of the individual.
 They were practical items, but became personalized and more like a piece of jewelry.

 A cipher is often mistakenly called a monogram and vice versa (see monogram).
 Like the monogram, a cipher is also the interlacing of two or more letters.
 However, the letters are merely interlaced and not dependent upon each other.
 A good way to test this is if you pulled all of the letters apart, would they stand on their own or would one or more pieces be missing?